news

 Imagine a world where pediatric gastrointestinal disease could be diagnosed by swallowing a capsule-sized camera, where heart defects could be corrected by biodegradable implants, and where ADHD could be diagnosed through virtual reality.
 Georgia Tech and its partners are helping bring these world-changing ideas to life.

 On Nov.
-5 – 6 , Georgia Tech hosted the Pediatric Healthcare Innovation Summit 2025 (PHIS), an annual event that brings champions of children’s health together to share knowledge, facilitate collaborative initiatives, and accelerate medical innovation.
-The summit was co-presented by the Pediatric Innovation Network (PIN), part of the Parker H. Petit Institute for Bioengineering and Bioscience, and the International Society for Pediatric Innovation (ISPI).
+5 – 6, Georgia Tech hosted the Pediatric Healthcare Innovation Summit 2025 (PHIS), a one-of-a-kind event that brought champions of children’s health together to share knowledge, facilitate collaborative initiatives, and accelerate medical innovation.
+The summit was co-presented by the Georgia Tech Pediatric Innovation Network (PIN), the International Society for Pediatric Innovation (ISPI), and the FDA-funded Pediatric Device Consortia (PDC).

-This year’s event included a tour of the new Arthur M. Blank Hospital, technology showcases, workshops, panel discussions, a poster session, and — for the first time — a pitch competition where companies were awarded funding from the Pediatric Device Consortium.
+The event included a tour of the new Arthur M. Blank Hospital, technology showcases, workshops, panel discussions, a poster session, and a pitch competition where companies were awarded funding from the Pediatric Device Consortia.

 “Georgia Tech is committed to advancing medicine, but in particular pediatric medicine, which is normally underfunded compared to adult healthcare,” Georgia Tech President Ángel Cabrera said.
 “We are committed to playing our part, and we're doing that in partnership with the best organizations, combining our engineering skills with clinical partners who understand the most important needs of children.”